righthalfplane/rfspace/README.md

 simpleTXTwo.cpp is a soapySDR program that transmits two WAV files at two different AM frequencies.

+simpleTXTwoFFT.cpp is a soapySDR program that transmits two WAV files at two different AM frequencies using the FFT.

 universalReceive.cpp is a c++ program that receives FM, NBFM, AM, NAM, LSB, USB and CW using SoapySDR.

 universalSend.cpp is a c++ program that sends NBFM, AM, NAM, LSB and USB using SoapySDR.